Response

 }

-• For large files (over 2M), webman will not read the entire file into memory at once, but will read and send the file in segments at the appropriate time
+• For large files (over 2M), Webman will not read the entire file into memory at once but will read the file in chunks and send it at appropriate times.

-• webman optimizes file reading and sending speed based on the client's receiving speed to ensure the fastest file transmission while minimizing memory usage
+• Webman will optimize the file read and send speed according to the client's receiving speed, ensuring the fastest file transfer while minimizing memory usage.

-• Data transmission is non-blocking and does not affect the processing of other requests
+• Data sending is non-blocking and will not affect the processing of other requests.

-• The file method will automatically add the if-modified-since header and will check the if-modified-since header in the next request.
-If the file has not been modified, it will return 304 directly to save bandwidth
+• The file method will automatically add the if-modified-since header and check it on the next request; if the file has not been modified, it will return 304 to save bandwidth.

-• The file being sent will automatically be sent to the browser using the appropriate Content-Type header
+• The sent file will automatically be sent to the browser with the appropriate Content-Type header.

-• If the file does not exist, it will automatically be converted to a 404 response
+• If the file does not exist, it will automatically turn into a 404 response.

 <?php